(89830) 2002 CE

-(89830) 2002 CE (provisional designation '), is a stony asteroid, classified as near-Earth object and potentially hazardous asteroid of the Amor group, approximately 3.1 kilometers in diameter.
+(89830) 2002 CE is a stony asteroid, classified as a near-Earth object and potentially hazardous asteroid of the Amor group, approximately 3.1 kilometers in diameter.
 It was discovered on 1 February 2002, by astronomers of the LINEAR program at Lincoln Laboratory's Experimental Test Site near Socorro, New Mexico, in the United States.
 This asteroid is one of the largest potentially hazardous asteroid known to exist.

 Orbit and classification

 is a member of the dynamical Amor group, which are Mars-crossing asteroids that approach the orbit of Earth from beyond, but do not cross it.

 It orbits the Sun at a distance of 1.0–3.1 AU once every 2 years and 12 months (1,094 days; semi-major axis of 2.08 AU).
 Its orbit has a high eccentricity of 0.51 and an inclination of 44° with respect to the ecliptic.

 The body's observation arc begins with a precovery from the Digitized Sky Survey taken at the Siding Spring Observatory, Australia, in May 1982, nearly 20 years prior to its official discovery observation at Socorro.